srgblnch/ParallelQueue/README.md

 # ParallelQueue
-python module to manage multiprocessing of a queue
+python module to manage multiprocessing of a queue.

+I've copied to have the similar functionality twice.
+Enough to encapsulate it in a module.
+Perhaps the name could be better.

 ## TODO: